 How Can I Access the Public Computers and Internet?

-Library members in good standing (less than $10 in fines) may log onto the computers in the public computer lab using their library card number and personal identification number (PIN).
+Library members in good standing (less than $10 in fines) may log onto the public computers using their library card number and personal identification number (PIN).
 Visitors with photo ID may request a visitor’s pass to access the Internet/computers.

 How Much Time Can I Spend on a Library Computer?

 Library members and visitors are allowed two hours of Internet/computer access per day on the public computers.
-If you need more time, ask a library team member at the main service desk if your time can be refreshed.
+Each session is for one hour.
+If you need more time, ask a library team member at the main service desk if your time can be extended for an additional hour.

 How Do I Save a File?